2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 3. Cost per Response (CPR): Calculate this by dividing your total campaign cost by the responses received.
 Aim for a CPR that aligns with your budget and campaign goals.

 4. Cost per Acquisition (CPA): Similar to CPR, CPA measures the cost of acquiring a new customer through your door hanger campaign.
-Track this metric to ensure your targeting and offer are efficient.
+Track this metric to ensure the efficiency of your targeting and offer.

 6. Phone Call Conversion Rate: Track the percentage of recipients who call your business after seeing your door hanger.
 This can be particularly relevant for service-based businesses.

-7. In-Store Visit Conversion Rate: If your target audience visits your location, track the percentage of door hanger recipients who make a visit within a specific timeframe.
+7. In-Store Visit Conversion Rate: If your target audience visits your location, track the percentage of door-hanger recipients who visit within a specific timeframe.
 This helps gauge the campaign’s impact on offline foot traffic.

 8. Brand Awareness: While not a direct conversion metric, door hangers can increase brand awareness in your local community.
 Monitor social media mentions, website traffic from your neighborhood, and customer feedback to gauge this impact.

-10. Return on Investment (ROI): Ultimately, evaluate if your campaign generates a positive ROI.
+10. Return on Investment (ROI): Evaluate if your campaign generates a positive ROI.
 Calculate by dividing your total profit from the campaign by your total campaign cost.
 Aim for a positive ROI that justifies your investment in door hangers.

 Remember: These are just expected ranges and benchmarks.
-Track your own performance and set realistic goals based on your specific context, objectives, and target audience.
-Experiment with different designs, CTAs, and distribution strategies to optimize your door hanger campaigns for maximum impact.
+Track your performance and set realistic goals based on your specific context, objectives, and target audience.
+Experiment with designs, CTAs, and distribution strategies to optimize your door-hanger campaigns for maximum impact.

 Bonus Tip: Personalize your door hangers whenever possible.
 Mentioning local landmarks, community events, or relevant offers can improve engagement and response rates.

-By focusing on these critical metrics and KPIs, you can measure the effectiveness of your door hanger campaigns and ensure they play a valuable role in your local marketing strategy.
+Focusing on these critical metrics and KPIs can help you measure the effectiveness of your door hanger campaigns and ensure they play a valuable role in your local marketing strategy.

 Bus benches